PurveshXtreme/Interview-Preparation/CompanyFocused/infoceptsFocused/intro-projects-hr.md

 Instead of treating all words equally, attention lets the model ‘focus’ on the right words while reading or generating text.”**

 ---

+**The layers of AI typically refer to the AI technology stack:
+1) Data Layer, 2) Model Layer, 3) Infrastructure Layer, and 4) Application Layer.
+If you mean neural network layers, then they consist of Input Layer, Hidden Layers, and Output Layer.**

+---
 ---